Mbed-TLS/mbedtls-docs/reviews/review-priorities.md

 ## priority-very-high

-Same criteria as priority-high, below, but needed for the Mbed TLS teams' most important commitments.
+Same criteria as priority-high, below, but needed for the Mbed TLS team's most important commitments.

-## priority-high
+## priority-high and

 This classification is used for PRs which have a target date for merging - typically one of: